 The assembled substrates are designed to allow easy inspection.

 Since only the outer row of solder joints to area array packages can be visually inspected, inner rows are inspected using X-ray techniques.
-To facilitate X-ray inspection of the solder joints to BGAs, the solder pads have a teardrop design.
+To facilitate X-ray inspection of the solder joints to BGAs, the solder footprints can have a teardrop design.

-Circuit designs for area array devices, (e.g. BGA, CGA) have clearance around the perimeter of these packages to ensure that reflow nozzles can perform rework or repair operations (see ECSS-Q-ST-70-28 [5]).
+Circuit designs for area array devices, (e.g. BGA, CGA) have clearance around the perimeter of these packages to ensure that reflow nozzles can perform rework or repair operations (see ECSS-Q-ST-70-28).
 The clearance depends on the equipment used for reworking and the height of adjacent components.

 Unpopulated areas on the underside of the substrate assist indirect heating for removal of these packages.
-See also Annex C.3.

 Soldering to gold using tin-lead alloy can cause failure.